mashutin/mashutin.github.io/readme.md

 *  Updated and maintained the documentation for 3 independent B2B products

-*  Tested the API of an enterprise security product by using Postman, and then updated its documentation
+*  Tested the API of an enterprise security product by using Postman, resulting in major documentation update

 *  Developed GUI for an internal tool with more than 100 users to make it usable by staff who are unfamiliar with CLI